Chisholme is maintainted through love and generosity.

 It is not, and has never been dependent on any single donor or on funding from particular interest groups.

 Chisholme is largely supported by course fees, covenants, legacies, one-off donations, and of course by the grace and goodwill of many, many volunteers.

-Work on the Gate Lodge remains a longer term project requiring major investment (£50K plus) but some remedial work has been done to prevent deterioration.
+Work on the Gate Lodge remains a longer term project requiring major investment but some remedial work has been done to prevent deterioration.

-We have been approved a grant to undertake modifications to our water supply- The grant is for up to £8K.
-We are replacing the water purification system in the Main House could be replaced, so that it now links to all the buildings at Chisholme.
-There will no longer be the need to carry drinking water from the house to other accommodation.
-There are other changes to be made but phase one of the project is now complete and after inspection some of the grant funds will be released.
+We were approved a grant for up to £8K, for the modifications to our water supply.
+This meant that the water purification system in the Main House could be replaced, so that it now links to all the buildings at Chisholme.
+There will no longer be the need to carry drinking water to upstairs rooms in the house and to other accommodation on the estate.
+Further changes are intended, but phase one of the project is now complete and after inspection some of the grant funds will be released.

 If you are willing and able to help with funding or with fund-raising projects please contact: firstname.lastname@example.org

 Over the years, the Institute has received project grants from Historic Scotland, the Millenium Forest Project, and the Energy Saving Trust.

 The Institute is most grateful for ongoing support from The Beshara Trust.

 Donors who are UK tax payers please download a